 Role of credit in agriculture and rural development.
 Estimates of agricultural credit requirementsinvestment, production, marketing and consumption.
 Role of public and private section banks and cooperatives in development financing.
 Classification of agricultural credit.
 Rural credit structure.
 Principles of agricultural finance and financial management.
 Agricultural finance as a part of public finance.
 Agricultural taxation and subsidies, capital in agriculture and sources of capital.
 Credit and saving -legal aspects of credit.
 Credit instruments.
 Farm planning as a basis for extension of agriculture credit.
 Nexus between commercial banks and cooperative credit institutions.
 Recent innovations in extension of credit to agriculture.
 Rural credit supply and credit gap.
 Multiagency approach and coordination of credit structure at different levels.
 Agriculture credit policy.
 Principles and practices of cooperation.
 Success and failure of cooperative sector in India.
-Credit and non-credit institutions.
+Credit and noncredit institutions.
 National federations of cooperative organizations.
 Review of reforms in cooperative structure.
 Single window approach in agricultural input supply and output marketing.
 Bureaucracy and cooperatives.
-Management of cooperative institutions.
-Professionalization and revitalization of cooperatives.
 Role of cooperatives under new economic policy.